agi-brain/xuance/docs/source/documents/api/learners/marl/mfq.rst

   xxxxxx.

-  :param q: xxxxxx.
+  :param q: The Q values of each action.
-  :type q: xxxxxx
+  :type q: tf.Tensor
-  :return: The infomation of the training.
+  :return: The information of the training.
   :rtype: dict

 .. py:function::